 This explains why praise and positive feedback can make them light up.
-On the flip side, criticism can lead Mediators to shut down.
+On the flip side, criticism can lead these personalities to shut down.
 When faced with punishing expectations or a highly negative boss, they may find it hard to get things done.
 Add the distraction of a constantly ringing phone or an overflowing inbox, and you have a recipe for a seriously stressed out Mediator.

-As employees, Mediators enjoy having freedom and latitude.
+Mediator employees enjoy having freedom and latitude.
 Their creativity and insight enable them to shake up old, ineffective ways of doing things – as long as they’re given the chance to speak up and make changes.
 That said, they tend to benefit from deadlines and clear expectations to keep them on track.
 Otherwise, people with this personality type might get caught up in procrastination, bouncing from one idea to another rather than settling down and crossing tasks off their to-do list.

-Mediator personalities generally don’t enjoy hierarchies.
-They like to promote equality in the workplace, and their ideal professional environment is one where everyone feels valued and is encouraged to share their ideas – no matter their job title.
+Mediators value equality and fairness, so it’s no surprise that they can feel stifled by workplace hierarchies.
+They prefer professional environments where everyone feels valued and is encouraged to share their ideas – no matter their job title.
 As colleagues, Mediators do what they can to make this ideal a reality.

 In general, people with this personality type don’t micromanage.
 Instead, they keep their eyes on the big picture.
 They see it as their responsibility to support their employees, not to tell them exactly what to do and how to do it.
 Whenever possible, they encourage the people who work for them to develop their own ideas and use their own best judgment.

 There is a downside to this management style.
 Sometimes Mediators may struggle to set boundaries, drill down on inefficiencies, or offer criticism, even when it’s necessary.
 This can slow down their team and create needless stress, both for Mediators and for their employees.
 At times, managers with this personality type may need to be strict for the good of their team – and the workplace as a whole.